scalyr/libcloud/docs/loadbalancer/drivers/elb.rst

 .. literalinclude:: /examples/loadbalancer/elb/create_lb_policy.py
    :language: python

-If you get `True', then congratulation you have succesfully created the load balancer policy.
+If you get ``True'`, then congratulation you have succesfully created the load balancer policy.

 Now there are some extension methods to look on